trackmania-rl/tmrl/README.md

 We encourage you to watch our series of (TODO: incomming) YouTube videos to visualize some AIs learnt in TMRL.

 We train policies in Real-Time with several observation spaces.
-We show that our AIs are able to take advantage of the more complex ones in order to learn complex dynamics, leading to clever policies:
+We show that our AIs are able to take advantage of the more complex types of observations in order to learn complex dynamics, leading to more clever policies:

 In the following experiment, on top of the raw speed, the blue car is using a single LIDAR measurement whereas the red car is using an history of 4 LIDAR measurements.
 The positions of both cars are captured at constant time intervals in this animation: